Efficient Variational Bayes Learning of Graphical Models with Smooth Structural Changes: Variational Inference

 In practice, we increase $R^{\{i\}} = 1 / T^{\{i\}}$ instead of decreasing $T^{\{i\}}$ as $i$ increases.
-More concretely, we first specify the number of iterations for simulated annealing as $N_a$.
+Concretely, we first specify the number of iterations for annealing as $N_a$.
 We then begin the algorithm with $R^{\{1\}} = 0$ (i.e., $T^{\{1\}} = \infty$) and increases $R^{\{i\}}$ by $10 / N_a$ in every 10th iteration.
 After $N_a$ iterations, $R^{\{N_a\}} = 1$ (i.e., $T^{\{N_a\}} = 1$).
-In the following experiments, we set $N_a = 500$ unless stated otherwise.
-For the detailed implementation of the proposed simulated annealing technique, we refer the readers to the overall algorithm summarized in Algorithm 1 in the supplementary material.
+In our experiments, we set $N_a = 500$ unless stated otherwise.
+A brief summary of the proposed BASS algorithm is presented in Algorithm 1.
+For the detailed implementation of the proposed simulated annealing technique, we refer the readers to Algorithm S.1 in the appendix.

-In order to demonstrate the usefulness of the proposed simulated annealing approach, we depict the convergence results of BADGE with and without simulated annealing in Fig.~\ref{fig:Es_vs_iter}.
+In order to demonstrate the usefulness of the proposed simulated annealing approach, we depict the convergence results of BASS without and with simulated annealing in Fig.~\ref{fig:Es_vs_iter}.
 Here, we consider a synthetic data set.
 The true time-varying graph corresponding to this data set is given.
-We then randomly select 100 true edges and 100 absent edges from the true graph and check how the corresponding $\langle s_{jk}^{(t)}\rangle$ changes as the algorithm proceeds.
+We then randomly select 100 true edges (cf. red dashed lines) and 100 absent edges (cf. green solid lines) from the true graph and check how the corresponding $\langle s_{jk}^{(t)}\rangle$ changes as the algorithm proceeds.
 The initial values for all parameters are the same in both cases.
-It is obvious that BADGE equipped with simulated annealing can better separate the true edges from false ones.
+We can tell from Fig.~\ref{sfig:noannealing} that the true and false edges are partially mixed with each other in the original variational inference algorithm without annealing.
+By contrast, in Fig.~\ref{sfig:annealing}, after using the proposed simulated annealing approach, the red dashed lines clearly stand above the green lines as BASS proceeds.
+Note that $\langle s_{jk}^{(t)}\rangle$ denotes the existence probability of edge $(j, k)$ at time $t$.
+The estimated $\langle s_{jk}^{(t)}\rangle$ given by BASS with annealing is close to $1$ for true edges and $0$ for the false ones, successfully separating the true and false edges in an automated manner.